rebus-ink/ink-frontend/docs/development.md

-As the development environment is hosted in a Docker container, you must execute all commands in the context of the running container, either by (a) prefixing the commands with `docker compose exec nodejs` or (b) by "shelling" into the container `docker compose exec nodejs bash`.
+As the development environment is hosted in a Docker container, you must execute all commands in the context of the running container, either by (a) prefixing the commands with `docker compose exec frontend` or (b) by "shelling" into the container `docker compose exec frontend bash`.

 ## Configuration